Behaviour therapy: Theoretical basis

 The behavioural approach to therapy assumes that behaviour that is associated with psychological problems develops through the same processes of learning that affects the development of other behaviours.
 Therefore, behaviourists see personality problems in the way that personality was developed.
 They do not look at behaviour disorders as something a person has, but consider that it reflects how learning has influenced certain people to behave in a certain way in certain situations.

 Behaviour therapy is based upon the principles of classical conditioning developed by Ivan Pavlov and operant conditioning developed by B.F.
 Skinner.
 Classical conditioning happens when a neutral stimulus comes right before another stimulus that triggers a reflexive response.
 The idea is that if the neutral stimulus and whatever other stimulus that triggers a response is paired together often enough that the neutral stimulus will produce the reflexive response.
 Operant conditioning has to do with rewards and punishments and how they can either increase or decrease certain behaviours.

 Contingency management programs are a direct product of research from operant conditioning.

 Current forms

 Behavioural therapy based on operant and respondent principles has considerable evidence base to support its usage.
-This approach remains a vital area of clinical psychology and is often termed clinical behavior analysis.
-Behavioral psychotherapy has become increasingly contextual in recent years.
-Behavioral psychotherapy has developed greater interest in recent years in personality disorders as well as a greater focus on acceptance and complex case conceptualizations.
+This approach remains a vital area of clinical psychology and is often termed clinical behaviour analysis.
+Behavioural psychotherapy has become increasingly contextual in recent years.
+Behavioural psychotherapy has developed greater interest in recent years in personality disorders as well as a greater focus on acceptance and complex case conceptualisations.